maxmarsc/dave/USER_GUIDE.md

 DAVE uses a GUI to show you audio content from your debugger.
 The GUI consists of a single window, with two tabs : the `Views` and the `Settings`

+### Validating inputs
+Some settings will require you to enter manually the value you'd like for the settings.
+When doing so you can apply the changes by pressing `<Enter>`.
+If the value is not valid for the settings, it will give you an error message in the console and revert back to the last value.

 ### The `Views` tab
 ![Views](.pictures/views.png)